 by Mr. Jay

-First, the basic needs of the children should be met (Maslow’s Pyramid of Hierarchical Needs).
+In outdoor education, as well as all education, the basic needs of the children should be met (Maslow’s Pyramid of Hierarchical Needs).
 The children should be dressed properly in order to keep warm and dry in all types of weather.
 Healthy snacks and/or meals should be available, as well as plenty of water or warm drinks.
 Of course, the safety of the children, both physically and emotionally, is of utmost importance.
 Once these are taken care of, the learning and fun can begin!

 Check out and Like our Facebook Page